 When the decision has been made to terminate the managed move, the Headteacher at Hillcrest and OAKS Behaviour Co-ordinator will meet with the student and parents / carers to investigate other possible OSD placements either in the OAKS Collegiate or cross city, or other forms of alternative provision.
-The student will not necessarily return to Hillcrest during this time and it is the responsibility of the OAKS Behaviour Co-ordinator to make alternative provision between OSD placements.
-If it is deemed appropriate for the student to return to Hillcrest, the student and parent/carer will be expected to sign a 'Behaviour Contract' and attend regular review meetings as required with the Headteacher and Deputy Headteacher.
-Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term suspension for their behaviour at the placement school.
-As outlined in the previous section, students returning to Hillcrest from a managed move will engage in a behaviour support programme delivered by our pastoral team and may be based in the pastoral hub for a fixed period of time before being phased back into full-time lessons.
+The student will not necessarily return to Hillcrest during this time, and it is the responsibility of the OAKS Behaviour Co-ordinator to make alternative provision between OSD placements.
+If it is deemed appropriate for the student to return to Hillcrest, the student and parent/carer will be expected to sign a 'Behaviour Contract' and attend regular review meetings as required with the Deputy Headteacher.
+Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term suspension for their behaviour at the placement school or consider a permanent exclusion based on their previous suspension record at Hillcrest and the nature of the behaviour at the placement school.
+As outlined in the previous section, students returning to Hillcrest from an OSD placement will engage in a behaviour support programme delivered by our pastoral team and may be based in the pastoral hub for a fixed period before being phased back into full-time lessons.